CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

     - `Trajectory.Bombard.OffsetCoord` controls the offsets of the target.
 Projectile will aim at this position to attack.
 It also supports `Inaccurate=yes` and `Trajectory.Bombard.LeadTimeCalculate=true` on this basis.
     - `Trajectory.Bombard.RotateCoord` controls whether to rotate the projectile's firing direction within the angle bisector of `Trajectory.Bombard.OffsetCoord` according to the weapon's `Burst`.
 Set to 0 to disable this function.
     - `Trajectory.Bombard.MirrorCoord` controls whether `Trajectory.Bombard.OffsetCoord` need to mirror the lateral value to adapt to the current burst index.
 At the same time, the rotation direction calculated by `Trajectory.Bombard.RotateCoord` will also be reversed, and the rotation angle between each adjacent projectile on each side will not change as a result.
-    - `Trajectory.Bombard.UseDisperseBurst` controls whether the calculation of `Trajectory.Bombard.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
+    - `Trajectory.Bombard.UseDisperseBurst` controls whether the calculation of `Trajectory.Bombard.RotateCoord` is based on its superior's `Trajectory.Missile.WeaponBurst` of the Missiled trajectory, rather than `Burst` of the weapon.
 If this value is not appropriate, it will result in unsatisfactory visual displays.
     - `Trajectory.Bombard.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Bombard.RotateCoord`.
 The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Bombard.SubjectToGround` controls whether the projectile should explode when it hits the ground.
 Note that this will not make AI search for suitable attack locations.